CopernicaMarketingSoftware/Documentation/Publisher/en/data-object-data.md

-# Followups: data variable
+# Data object: data variable

-The **data** variable is present on all [data-script objects](./followups-scripting) and can be used to store scalar information for your scripts, which is not used by us.
+The **data** variable is present on all [data-script objects](./data-object) and can be used to store scalar information for your scripts, which is not used by us.
 Therefore, it works similar to the fields parameters for a profile and can store strings and numbers, but no arrays or objects.
 Every data-script variable has a data object that can be used in all instances of